L0za007/HPC/README.md

 * Bede
 * Jade2

-Please feel free to add any important information that could help others

 ARC works with Sun of Grid Engine scheduler, some useful commands are:
 * qsub file.sh
 * qstat